mecid/mecid.github.io/_posts/2023-11-21-scoped-animations-in-swiftui.md

 > To learn more about transactions in SwiftUI, take a look at my dedicated ["Transactions in SwiftUI"](/2020/10/07/transactions-in-swiftui/) post.

 This week, we have learned about a new approach for building precise and scoped animations in SwiftUI.
 Remember that it is available only on the latest platforms and is not backward compatible.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!